JdeRobot/RoboticsAcademy/docs/_portfolio/follow_line.md

 [2](https://www.youtube.com/watch?v=UR0hOmjaHp0)

 ## Hints
 Simple hints provided to help you solve the follow_line exercise.
-Please note that the **full solution has not been provided.**

 ### Detecting the Line to Follow
 The first task of the assignment is to detect the line to be followed.
 This can be achieved easily by **filtering the color of the line** from the image and applying basic image processing to find the point or line to follow, or in Control terms our *Set Point*.
 Refer to these links for more information: